umutto/buddy-19/README.md

 ## Attributions

+- Uses Express.js, Bootstrap and Material design icons.
 - Some background patterns for the themes are downloaded from [https://www.toptal.com/designers/subtlepatterns/](Toptal Subtle Patterns)
 - Animal user icons are downloaded from [https://pngtree.com/so/animal](animal png from pngtree.com)
+- Logo and favicon are created using [Hatchful](https://hatchful.shopify.com/) and [favicon.ico](favicon.ico)